 Buttermilk Cake

-- Preheat and Prepare – Heat oven to 350 degrees and prepare the cake pans.
+• Preheat and Prepare – Heat oven to 350 degrees and prepare the cake pans.
 You can use a 10 x 2 pan or two 8 x 2 round cake pans.
-Add parchment paper to the bottom, butter, and add a little flour for easy removal.
+Add parchment paper and butter to the bottom, and add a little flour for easy removal.
 You can also prepare the ingredients.

-- Sift – Using a sieve or a sifter, sift together the cake flour, baking powder, baking soda, and salt into a medium bowl.
-If you don’t have a way to sift, simply add the ingredients into a mixing bowl and gently whisk them together using a fork.
+• Sift—Using a sieve or a sifter, sift together the cake flour, baking powder, baking soda, and salt in a medium bowl.
+If you don’t have a way to sift, simply add the ingredients to a mixing bowl and gently whisk them together using a fork.
 This will incorporate air and lighten the ingredients.

-- Bake – Depending on the pan, this cake will bake for 25 – 35 minutes.
-The 10 x 2 will take about 25 minutes and the two rounds will take 30-35 minutes to bake.
+• Bake—Depending on the pan, this cake will bake for 25 – 35 minutes.
+The 10 x 2 will take about 25 minutes, and the two rounds will take 30-35 minutes.

 Quick Chocolate Frosting